cybersholt/openwebui-tools/README.md

 # Google Tools for Open WebUI

 This tool provides functionalities to interact with Google Calendar and Gmail using the Google API within the [Open WebUI](https://github.com/open-webui/open-webui) platform.

+The tool allows you to:
-It allows you to fetch upcoming events from your calendar and retrieve emails from your inbox.
+ - 📅 Fetch upcoming events from your calendar
+ - 📧 Retrieve emails from your inbox.

 ## Table of Contents
 - [Get Started](#get-started)